pallets/jinja/docs/api.rst

     publication date: {{ article.pub_date|datetimeformat('%d-%m-%Y') }}

 Filters can also be passed the current template context or environment.
-This is useful if a filters wants to return an undefined value or check the current :attr:`~Environment.autoescape` setting.
+This is useful if a filter wants to return an undefined value or check the current :attr:`~Environment.autoescape` setting.
 For this purpose two decorators
 exist: :func:`environmentfilter` and :func:`contextfilter`.